Research-Squirrel-Engineers/DGUF_PointSamplingTool/Draft.md

 I don't think so.
 But: der code ist kommentiert und dort finden sich auch Hinweise des Entwicklers auf bestehende Probleme, die er bislang nicht lösen konnte ->  https://github.com/borysiasty/pointsamplingtool/blob/master/doPointSamplingTool.py Zeile 206 folgende

 * **Does the source code contain software tests for testing core functions and demonstrating them to other developers?**
+ The source code does not provide software tests and no example data or any other hints as to how the software can be tested.
+The software repository might benefit from a small tutorial with some sample data, such as the ones we contribute with our software review article.

 * **Is it made easy for the developer to test the software (e.g. virtual machine, Docker container, installer)?**
   Yes.
 The user is able to install the plugin from within QGIS by just selecting the latest version in the QGIS plugin dialogue.